 In the fourth year community planning studio (ENP455 Community Planning and Design - Studio IV) students work with local community, including businesses and community groups to prepare a strategic plan to support future community initiatives.
 Again students will also work with local planning practitioners in preparing the strategic plan.

-The Planning Practicum (ENP460 Planning Practicum) is a compulsory course in the final year of the Bachelor of Urban Design and Town Planning (Honours) program.
-It provides an opportunity for students to be placed in a planning office for four weeks (160 hours), gaining valuable experience in a planning office before completing their studies and seeking employment in the planning profession.
+The Planning Practicum is a compulsory course in the final year of the Bachelor of Urban Design and Town Planning (Honours) program.
+ENP460 provides an opportunity for students to be placed in a planning office for four weeks (160 hours) gaining valuable experience in a planning office before completing their studies and seeking employment in the planning profession.

 Opportunities and assessment